 You can avoid being the victim of an auto repair scam by first finding an honest and reliable mechanic.
 Whether it is for an oil change or a major repair, everyone who owns a car will need a mechanic at some point in time.
 But, when that time comes, how do you know that you are not going to be taken advantage of or overcharged?

-One sure-fire way to avoid an auto repair scam is to protect yourself with an Autopom Vehicle Protection Plan.
-With our plans, you can take your vehicle to any licensed repair facility in the US or Canada for repair.
-The repair facility is required to contact Autopom's providers by telephone to get repairs authorized.
-This takes the burden of avoiding scams off you and puts it on us.
-You are only responsible for paying the deductible.
+One sure-fire way to avoid an auto repair scam is to protect yourself with an autopom!
+Vehicle Protection Plan.
+With our plans, you can take your vehicle to any licensed repair facility in the US or Canada for repair. autopom! is accredited and rated A+ by the BBB.

 Avoid Auto Repair Scams - Get A Vehicle Protection Plan You don't want to wait until a major breakdown happens to start looking for a good mechanic.
 By doing a little research and following a few tips, you can find a reputable repair shop with employees you can trust.